valensupport/valensupport.github.io/README.md

-## Valen Analytic's Documentation
+## Insurity Predict's Documentation

-This site is for hosting documentation for Valen Analytics.
+This site is for hosting documentation for Insurity Predict.
 It's a slight modification of the [Jekyll Documents Theme](http://idratherbewriting.com/documentation-theme-jekyll/).
-All documents here are subject to change without notice and are copyright of Valen Analytics.
+All documents here are subject to change without notice and are copyright of Insurity.